hug0-f/mail-server/README.md

 ### 3. SPF considerations when using an SMTP relay

 When you use an external SMTP relay to send outgoing mail, the relay’s servers deliver messages **on behalf of your domain**.
-To ensure SPF and DMARC validation succeed, your domain’s SPF record must **authorize that relay’s servers**.
+To ensure SPF and DMARC validation succeed, your domain’s SPF record must **authorize your relay’s servers**.

 You may need to **add an `include:` directive** or the relay’s IP ranges to your SPF record.